lynzrand/n2o5/readme.md

 ## CLI and `ninja`

-> The `n2o4` CLI has a working ninja parser, but hasn't been wired to the library yet.

 The `n2o4` commandline executable, located in `cli/`, is used for testing and stressing the library.
 It contains a subset of `ninja` for testing with the library and tweaking on ergonomics.